John Foxe: Marian exile

 On the accession of Mary I in July 1553, Foxe lost his tutorship when the children's grandfather, the Duke of Norfolk was released from prison.
 Foxe walked warily as befitted one who had published Protestant books in his own name.
 As the political climate worsened, Foxe believed himself personally threatened by Bishop Stephen Gardiner.
 Just ahead of officers sent to arrest him, he sailed with his pregnant wife from Ipswich to Nieuwpoort.
 He then travelled to Antwerp, Rotterdam, Frankfurt and Strasbourg, which he reached by July 1554.
-In Strasbourg, Foxe published a Latin history of the Christian persecutions, the draft of which he had brought from England and "which became the first shadowy draught of his Acts and Monuments."
-The final publication would then help shape the depiction and legend of Mary I as "Blood Mary".
+In Strasbourg, Foxe published a Latin history of the Christian persecutions, the draft of which he had brought from England and according to Encyclopedia Britannica, "formed the first outline of the Actes and Monuments."
+The final publication would then help shape the depiction and legend of Mary I as "Bloody Mary".

 In the autumn of 1554, Foxe moved to Frankfurt, where he served as a preacher for the English church ministering to refugees in the city.
 There he was unwillingly drawn into a bitter theological controversy.
 One faction favoured the church polity and liturgy of the Book of Common Prayer, while the other advocated the Reformed models promoted by John Calvin's Genevan church.
 The latter group, led by John Knox, was supported by Foxe; the former was led by Richard Cox.
 Eventually Knox, who seems to have acted with more magnanimity, was expelled, and in the autumn of 1555, Foxe and about twenty others also left Frankfurt.
 Although Foxe clearly favoured Knox, he was irenic by temperament and expressed his disgust at "the violence of the warring factions".

 Moving to Basel, Foxe worked with his fellow countrymen John Bale and Lawrence Humphrey at the drudgery of proofreading.
 (Educated Englishmen were noted for their learning, industry and honesty and "would also be the last persons to quarrel with their bread and butter."
 No knowledge of German or French was required because the English tended to socialise with one another and could communicate with scholars in Latin.)
 Foxe also completed and had printed a religious drama, Christus Triumphans (1556), in Latin verse.
 Yet despite receiving occasional financial contributions from English merchants on the continent, Foxe seems to have lived very close to the margin and been "wretchedly poor."

 When Foxe received reports from England about the ongoing religious persecution there, he wrote a pamphlet urging the English nobility to use their influence with the queen to halt it.
 Foxe feared that the appeal would be useless, and his fears proved correct.
 When Knox attacked Mary Stuart in his now famous The First Blast of the Trumpet Against the Monstrous Regiment of Women, Foxe apparently criticized Knox's "rude vehemency" although their friendship seems to have remained unimpaired.